aws-samples/eks-workshop-developers/website/docs/containers/java/build-image.md

 ![test-success](./images/test-success.png)

-Switch back to the Java application terminal window, and stop the application with Ctrl+C.
+Switch back to the Java application terminal window, and stop the application with `Ctrl+C`.

 ## 3. Containerizing the application